Dorothy M. Hughes, Internal Control Officer

 The following are examples of the College’s management policies and standards with which, when applicable, all employees are expected to comply:

-Most of the above items can be viewed in the College’s Library or the Office of Human Resources.
+Most of these items can be viewed by clicking the links above or by visiting the Office of Human Resources.
 Informational documents or memoranda issued and distributed by the President, Vice Presidents, Dean, Directors and Department Chairs should be available in your department office.

 The Farmingdale State Internal Control Program operates on a multi-year planning cycle and incorporates the following processes: